MODS!

 Starting with Air, Fuel, and Exhaust

-NOW....
-As I get more exhuast out...
-I need more air and fuel in!!
+Continuing with the modifications....
+As I get more exhaust out, I need more air and fuel in!
+That is physics!

 Now, for the Air in- or "INTAKE" The stock box is restrictive...
 Huge performance gains come from just intake modifications.
-Mine was simple.
-Remove stock airbox- replace with a chrome UNI FILTER!
-Now I have a cold air filter, and free flowing exhaust...
-Last thing to balance it all, I need more fuel!
+My modification was simple.
+1. Remove stock airbox- 2.
+Replace with K&N ATV filter from our performance dealer!
+I used a Fernco coupling from the local hardware store that fit the carburator (1-1/2" fit mine), and a 6" long piece of matching PVC pipe...
+3. Attach pipe to coupling 4.
+Attach coupling to carb, and finally, 5.
+Attach filter to pipe!
+Now I have a cold air kit with high performance filter, and free flowing exhaust...
+The last thing to balance it all is more fuel!

 click to see the larger image---this is the UNI- I used the original air inlet hose for the intake, however, you need to insert a sleeve into the hose to keep it rigid when you clamp the fileter on...1 1/2 inch exhaust pipe from autozone or even same diameter drain pipe from home depot will do the trick!